 The 5/24 rule is not about the number of hard inquiries on your credit report but rather the actual number of credit cards you have opened in the past two years that show up on your credit report.
 Most business cards are not reported on your credit report, so it’s likely that business cards opened in the past 24 months will not contribute to your 5/24 count.
 One exception is business cards from Capital One which are reported on your credit report.

 What Credit Cards Are Impacted by the 5/24 Rule?

 All personal and business credit cards from Chase are impacted by the 5/24 rule.
 As mentioned above, business cards typically do not count against your 5/24 status.
 For this reason, I recommend signing up for Chase business cards first.
 You need to be under 5/24 to get approved for them, but they won’t negatively impact your 5/24 count.

 Keeping Track of Your 5/24 Status

 It’s a good idea to sign up for a free credit tracker to make sure your accounts are in good standing and there are no errors on your report.
 Credit Karma provides weekly TransUnion and Equifax updates.
 You can also check Experian for free through a separate service.
-Since all credit cards should appear on the reports by all three bureaus, you can look at any of the three to determine when you will be under 5/24.
-I’ve noticed a delay in some of my credit cards showing up so make sure to factor in any additional new credit cards.
+Since all credit cards should appear on the reports by all three bureaus, you can look at any of the three to determine your 5/24 count.
+This is based on the date the card was opened.

 How Can I Avoid 5/24?

-What are your strategies when it comes to apply for credit cards through Chase?
+What are your strategies when it comes to applying for credit cards through Chase?